-While you’re exploring Beacon Hill, if you have the time we’d recommend a visit to the new State House (pictured below) with it’s striking gold dome.
+There are two attractions worth visiting in Beacon Hill.
+One is the new State House (pictured below) with it’s striking gold dome.
 Although it’s described by Bostonians as the “new” building, it was actually built in 1798 which makes it one of the citys older structures.
 The Massachusetts State House is open from Monday to Friday between 10am and 4pm and admission is free.
-Volunteers show visitors round on free tours from the Doric Hall but large groups should arrange in advance - Tel: +1 617 727 3676.
+Volunteers show visitors round on free tours from the Doric Hall but large groups should arrange in advance – Tel: +1 617 727 3676.

 Another attraction is the Rose Nichols House Museum at 55 Mt.
 Vernon Street.
 This is one of the few Beacon Hill houses open to the public.
-Open from Tuesday to Saturday from 12pm to 4 pm with tours every half hour priced at $5.
-Tel: +1 617 227 6993.
+Open from Tuesday to Saturday from 11am to 4 pm with tours every hour priced at $10.
+Tel: +1 617 227 6993 (2016 prices).

 Guided Walking Tours of Beacon Hill are also available and consistently get good reviews from other tourists who’ve been on them.